The origins of the linseed and flax

 1950

-Start of the modern era of using linseed as a functional food for health Johanna Budwig developed Budwig Protocol including a diet which combines cold-pressed linseed (flaxseed) oil with cottage cheese, juices and other natural foods for treatment of arthritis, cancer, diabetes, digestion, infertility, heart disease and multiple sclerosis.
-A similar diet high cold-pressed linseed (flaxseed) oil was prescribed by Dr Catherine Kousmine.
+Start of the modern era of using flax as a functional food for health Johanna Budwig developed Budwig Protocol including a diet which combines cold-pressed linseed (flaxseed) oil with cottage cheese, juices and other natural foods for treatment of arthritis, cancer, diabetes, digestion, infertility, heart disease and multiple sclerosis.
+A similar diet high cold-pressed flaxseed oil was prescribed by Dr Catherine Kousmine.